openshift/origin-aggregated-logging/docs/issues.md

 # Filing An Issue
 The Openshift Aggregated Logging integration is a multicomponent technology stack whose individual parts must all work together to gather and archive logs.
 It is important to include as much information as possible when issues arise in order to properly debug and diagnose.
-Run **ADD SCRIPT OR UTILITY HERE** which will gather the desired information.
+Run [logging gathering script](../hack/logging-dump.sh) which will gather the desired information.
 Alternatively, you can gather them manually.

 **NOTE:** It is your responsiblity as the reporter of an issue to redact any sensitive information from any and all artifacts that are included as part of the issue.